simongarisch/97_things_every_programmer/README.md

 51: Learn to say 'Hello, World' ...

 52: Let your project speak for itself: it's effective to embody the project in your office by using an extreme feedback device (XFD).

+53: The linker is not a magical program.

+54: The longevity of interim solutions: they're useful but can acquire inertia.
+The interim solution can remain in place ... forever.
+Should you change it?
+Is it a problem?

+55: Make interfaces easy to use correctly and hard to use incorrectly.